NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Lower angles
   - Hard knockdown
 - RAB(A) added as 2A
-- 4A has more stun and the looping of the animation is adjusted to 14 frames from 20
-- 2A (not in a combo)
-  - Has less recovery for Jiraiya
-  - Opponent can sub if hit out of puddle
-- 2Y added as a sideswitch throw
-- 2X
-  - Is immune to highs and mids until Jiraiya begins to lower his hands
-  - Immune to highs only when his hands touch the ground
-  - Frog hitbox duration reduced from 60 frames to 38
 - GRKnJ
   - Has the reduced endlag of RB
   - Changed from to a mid from a high